- 1 What is Push Notification Marketing

 Email Services and Push Notifications Marketing Platforms

 There are plenty of email marketing platforms such as MailChimp and SendinBlue.
 They have features that enable you to send campaigns to multiple recipients, target your emails to subscriber segments, and see statistics.

-Similar features are available in push notification services, like Gravitec.net.
+Similar features are available in push notification services, such as Gravitec.net.

 Here is the list of main features that are common for professional ESPs and push notification platforms.

 - Segmentation, such as by countries and behavior, to send targeted campaigns

 - Automations, such as drip campaigns and digests, to automatically deliver content